-Of all the languages spoken in the world, Spanish has the second highest number of native speakers (after Mandarin Chinese).
+Of all the languages spoken in the world to learn, Spanish has the second highest number of native speakers (after Mandarin Chinese).

 Approximately 400 million people speak Spanish natively.